 Things To Do Cultural Attractions

 Steeped in history.
 Rich in culture.
-Bennington’s mark on American history dates back to The Battle of Bennington when Ethan Allen and the Green Mountain boys defeated the British soldiers in a battle that marked the turning point of the American Revolutionary War.
+Bennington’s mark on American history dates back to The Battle of Bennington, a turning point in the American Revolutionary War.

 A quintessential New England town — with world class museums, classic covered bridges, and classic Vermont Inns, Bennington Vermont has all of the makings of a perfect Vermont vacation.